xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 - `allowed-operations` (read only set parameter) list of the operations allowed in this state
 - `current-operations` (read only set parameter) list of the operations that are currently in progress on this template
-- `allowed-VBD-devices` (read only set parameter) list of VBD identifiers available for use, represented by integers of the range 0–15.
+- `allowed-VBD-devices` (read only set parameter) list of <abbr title="Virtual Block Device">VBD</abbr> identifiers available for use, represented by integers of the range 0–15.
 This list is informational only, and other devices may be used (but may not work).
 - `allowed-VIF-devices` (read only set parameter) list of VIF identifiers available for use, represented by integers of the range 0–15.
 This list is informational only, and other devices may be used (but may not work).
-- `HVM-boot-policy` (read/write) the boot policy for HVM guests.
+- `HVM-boot-policy` (read/write) the boot policy for <abbr title="Hardware Virtual Machine">HVM</abbr> guests.
 Either BIOS Order or an empty string.
-- `HVM-boot-params` (read/write map parameter) the order key controls the HVM guest boot order, represented as a string where each character is a boot method: d for the CD/DVD, c for the root disk, and n for network PXE boot.
+- `HVM-boot-params` (read/write map parameter) the order key controls the <abbr title="Hardware Virtual Machine">HVM</abbr> guest boot order, represented as a string where each character is a boot method: d for the CD/DVD, c for the root disk, and n for network PXE boot.
 The default is dc.
 - `PV-kernel` (read/write) path to the kernel
 - `PV-ramdisk` (read/write) path to the initrd
 - `PV-args` (read/write) string of kernel command line arguments